asterather/Uburver/README.md

 -Q-
 This is a test to see if the password is saved.
 Second test for password saving, pretty sure I needed to enable credential helper?
+That might have done it, now seeing if it worked
+-Q-